 “Upper eyelid, reduction of, for skin redundancy obscuring vision (as evidenced by upper eyelid skin resting on lashes on straight ahead gaze), herniation of orbital fat in exophthalmos, facial nerve palsy or posttraumatic scarring, or the restoration of symmetry of contralateral upper eyelid in respect of 1 of these conditions.”

 This photo shows one of Dr. Beldholm’s patients.
 The arrow points to where the eyelid skin is sitting in relation to her upper eyelashes.
-As can be seen here, she clearly qualifies for the medicare item number.
+She is a good example of someone who might qualify for the Medicare Item Number.

 Navigating medicare and the private health funds can be quite confusing and complicated.
 That is why Dr Beldholm has a skilled patient coordinator that helps you through your surgical journey and helps you with things like medicare item numbers and health fund issues.